Rankers Hub

 d) someone who gives advice based on theory not practice

-The best option is someone who gives advice based on theory not practice
+Correct answer: (D) someone who gives advice based on theory not practice.

 1. Tripti gave her report quoting “chapter and verse”.